roomariz/routerx/README.md

 ### Commands Domain
 - Individual command modules with clear separation between registration and business logic
-- Each command (chat, models, code) is a separate module with dedicated functionality
+- Each command (chat, models, code, health, metrics) is a separate module with dedicated functionality

 ### Infrastructure Domain
 - API client and communication logic with external services